 Effective customer success is key to overcome churn and increasing ARR, so it’s vital for the hiring manager to hire the kind of CSM no less than a rock-star.

 Give them a QBR template and ask them to be a part of the mock-up drill.
 A difficult scenario or up-sell scenario and ask them to prepare a QBR session.

-How would they deal with different situation and customers?
-This gives you a better insight into who they are beside the return work on paper.
+How would they deal with different situations and customers?
+This gives you a better insight into who they are besides the return work on paper.
 Hopefully, these three tips are going to help you in your interview process.

 A process of hiring a CSM is well beyond a list of predefined question, a customer success manager is going to be the company’s key player to work on client retention, upsell and renewal of services.

 Let’s summarized the key pointers to find a great customer service manager:

 - Test the organizational capabilities of the candidate by providing them the data of multiple client scenarios.